mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 Programming Tools
 =================

-SageMath syntax is based on the widely used language Python, and thereby  inherits Python's  compact and very readable  style.
-In this chapter we cover the syntax for the  essentials of programming.
+SageMath syntax is based on the widely-used language Python, and thereby  inherits Python's  compact and very readable  style.
+In this chapter we cover the syntax for the  essentials of programming in Python.
 For more complex issues we provide links to other resources.

 .. _conditionals: